mikeraab/docker001/Participant-Guide.md

 [https://hub.docker.com/r/karthequian/helloworld](https://hub.docker.com/r/karthequian/helloworld)

-Pull the image from the Docker Hub Registry
+Pull the image from the Docker Hub Registry:

 >  *Note - observe how the layers are pulled individually*